GoBots: Transformers

 In 1991, Hasbro took over Tonka, and thus the Gobot trademarks; the molds for the action figures remain the property of Bandai, having only been leased to Tonka, and some were reissued in 1993 for the European Robo Machines line.
 Since then, the trademarks have been used several times — a character called Gobots was released in 1993, a range of figures in 1995 was called the Go-Bots, and Hasbro subsidiary Playskool issued a line named Transformers: Gobots in 2002.
 To this date, there have been a few exclusives referencing GoBots, but they have all been recolors of other Transformer molds as opposed to new figures.
 Examples of this are the Transformers 2007 movie-themed Fracture (based on Crasher) and Backtrack (based on Night Ranger; unreleased, but shown in promotional materials) and Revenge of the Fallen figures Deadlift (based on Spoons) and Reverb (based on Dart).
 Also, Botcon 2007 Bugbite, an off-white repaint of Classics Bumblebee, was released as the second Bug Bite toy in Transformers.
 The first Bug Bite was a Japanese-exclusive white repaint of Generation 1 Bumblebee which retained Bug Bites VW Beetle vehicle mode.
 The color change to white was due to Bumblebee and Bug Bite sharing the colors yellow and black in their original competing releases.

 The name Leader-1 was reused for Transformers Armada Megatron's mini-con in 2002.

 While Hasbro has used current toy technology to update their G1 Transformer characters over the years, it is unlikely that Gobots will receive similar treatment, as the molds—and thus, the original character designs—belong to Bandai.

 In 1995, a line of Transformers called Go-Bots (small, Matchbox-sized car Transformers which had racing axles) were released, including Bumblebee, Double Clutch, High Beam, Ironhide, Megatron, Mirage, Optimus Prime, Soundwave, Sideswipe, and Frenzy.
 Of the 6 molds produced, 15 Go-Bot characters were released, including the 1995 BotCon convention exclusive figure, Nightracer (a recoloring of Go-Bot Bumblebee).
 Subsequent uses of these molds were renamed Spy Changers.

 Gearhead was used to demonstrate the Hasbro Go-Bots line at Toy Fair 1995.
 They were described by the pitch-man as "The all-new, most mind-blowing, laser-slashing, robot-bashing product line ever!"

-Guillermo Gutierrez in the 2018 film Bumblebee (film) asks the protagonist Charlie Watson if the Transformers are like the fictional toy line Gobots in a deleted scene on the Blu-Ray.
-The film is set in 1987.
+A deleted scene included in the Blu-Ray release of the 2018 film Bumblebee, set in 1987, involves the character Guillermo Gutierrez asking the protagonist Charlie Watson if the Transformers are like the fictional toy line GoBots.